Last Updated on December 11, 2024 by Martina McKeough

 If you aren’t familiar with these devices they are plastic devices that you place into the inside of your shoes to prevent creasing.
 They add extra structure and support to the interior of a shoe or boot and limit the extent to which they can flex.

-Whilst these work well to delay creasing of Doc Martens and other footwear you might find they take a little getting used to.
+Whilst these work well to stop Dr Martens creasing you might find they take a little getting used to.

 Using Oils or Doc Marten Leather Conditioner